Sport, Fitness & Leisure Study Programmes

 The qualifications include a mixture of theory and practical lessons, with practical units including fitness testing, practical team and individual sports, and sports coaching.

 Find out the difference between a Sports course and a study programme below.

 Why choose a MidKent College Sport, Fitness & Leisure study programme?

 We enjoy partnerships with Gillingham Football Club and Maidstone United Football Club.
-With the right level 3 qualification you could go on to study a HND at the College or university.
+With the right level 3 qualification you could go on to university.

 Our staff are highly trained and experienced sportspeople who are perfectly positioned to provide you with all the support you need to set you up for employment in the sports industry; whatever your desired path may be.

 This will be dependent on the qualifications and experience that you currently have.
 For some very practical subjects you'll need to start at level 1 to ensure you learn the key theory, practical knowledge and health and safety standards for your industry.
 Check out what level you are on our chart.